fbpx

 Duty of Common Carrier in California

 According to California Civil Code Section 2168, a common carrier is everyone who offers the public to carry persons, property, or messages, excepting only telegraphic messages.
 Typically, a common carrier is transportation company that has a contract to transport property, people, and goods across or around within state lines as public services.
+A common carrier is any entity that holds itself out to the public as willing to transport passengers or property from one place to another for compensation.
+This definition encompasses a wide range of businesses, including:

 Examples of Common Carriers in California: